Winter Storm Warning issued for Deltana and Tanana Flats by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-08 14:15:00 PST Expires: 2022-12-09 04:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: John Day Basin WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM PST FRIDAY * WHAT...Snow.
-Total accumulations of up to three inches. * WHERE...John Day Basin. * WHEN...Until 4 AM PST Friday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the evening commute.
+Effective: 2022-12-10 16:00:00 PST Expires: 2022-12-11 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Humboldt County WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 4 PM THIS AFTERNOON TO 10 AM PST SUNDAY * WHAT...Snow expected.
+Total snow accumulations, valleys 1 to 3 inches, mountains 3 to 7 inches. * WHERE...Humboldt County. * WHEN...From 4 PM Saturday to 10 AM PST Sunday. * IMPACTS...Travel could be very difficult.

 weather.gov